hashicorp/katakoda/consul-upstream-load-balancing/step3.md

 In scenarios where the different instances might be subject to substantial differences in terms of workload there are better approaches.

-Using the *least_request* policy permits Consul to resolve requests using information on instance load level and select the one with the lowest load.
+Using the *least_request* policy permits Envoy to resolve requests using information on instance load level and select the one with the lowest load.

 ### Configure least_request load balancing policy